-I grabbed this post from Brendon Cassidy, VP of Sales at LinkedIn, EchoSign, and Talkdesk, because I thought it had a great checklist for all of us to take a look at.
+A ways back, I asked Brendon Cassidy, VP of Sales at LinkedIn, Adobe Sign / EchoSign, and Talkdesk to put together his playbook for double sales.
+I thought it was a great checklist for all of us to take a look at.

-Brendon wrote this post about his learnings about how he doubled sales once again in one quarter (the story of how he did it for and with me is here) at HackerRank, where we served as Interim VP of Sales.
+Brendon wrote this post about his learnings about how he doubled sales once again in one quarter (the story of how he did it for and with me is here) a ways back at HackerRank, where he served as Interim VP of Sales.
+But the list works just as well today and with others.

 You may be different from Khosla Ventures and YC-backed HackerRank, but take his 8 learnings and see if you are applying the same methodology if you are in the $1m-$10m ARR band.
 I think you’ll pick up at least one good idea or improvement. — Jason, ed.